vizdata-f21/project-1-dorian_s_gs/README.md

 comments a video got.
 We wanted to plot both `view_count` and `interactions` as continuous variables.
 In order to find the best plot, we experimented with scatter plots, line plots, step plots, and area plots to see which plot was the most informative.
-There were too little variables for the scatter plot to be helpful.
-It was also hard to follow along with the variable.
-We found that a line plot or step by itself was too fragmented and the connection between points zig-zagged a lot and made it hard to also see the overall trend.
+The view counts were clustered in the thousands of views but contained very few videos with millions of views, so the scatter plot was not helpful.
+We found that a line plot or step by itself was too fragmented and the connection between points zig-zagged a lot and made it difficult to see the overall trend.
 The combined plot shows each point but the area also makes it much easier to trace the trend for each view category.
 We then added labels, captions and made a few styling choices to get to our final presentation.

 ### Analysis